About Reflection of grace:

 1Thessalonians 5:11 -"So Encourage each other and build each other up"

-Support is a vital relational need and key way to show love to those serving God and others. to work alongside missionaries and pastors in what they are doing and be intimately invested in their calling and lives matters. to be there in person is huge when you pray together, cry together, and laugh together.
+Support is a vital relational need and key way to show love to those serving God and others. to work alongside Field Workers and pastors in what they are doing and be intimately invested in their calling and lives matters. to be there in person is huge when you pray together, cry together, and laugh together.

 Galatians 6:2 - "Share each other's burdens, and in this way obey the law of Christ."

 To bring provisions of physical help through service and gifts is a NECESSARY and tangible way to show our love. especially to those serving God who have given up many environmental and financial comforts to show love to others in dark places.

 2 Corinthians 8:7 - "Since you excel in so many ways...I want you to excel also in the gracious act of giving."